PauseAI/pauseai-website/src/posts/organizing-a-protest.md

 - Legibility: use thick markers, readable colors, and large letters
 - Simplicity: keep it simple, don't try to fit too much text on a sign
+- No swearing: swear words are often not published by media
-- Recognizability: if fitting, use the PauseAI logo / colors (orange) / fonts
+- Recognizability: use the PauseAI logo / colors (orange) / fonts

+### Do a flyering session

+Print out flyers that invite people to come to a protest.
+Do this together with someone else, that's way more fun.
+Pick a location close to the protest - ideally the same location, or perhaps a place where you can expect more volunteers to join (e.g. university campus).
+Consider doing the flyering exactly one week before the protest - on the same time, because people may visit that place on a weekly basis and are more likely to be there too during the protest!

 ### Get someone to film + take pictures